mendix/docs/content/en/docs/refguide/runtime/mendix-client/react.md

 ### 3.4 Data Grid{#data-grid}

-The data grid widget is not supported in the React Client.
+The data grid widget is not supported in the React client.
 To leverage React, replace it with the [Data Grid 2](/appstore/modules/data-grid-2) widget.
 The data grid 2 widget is part of the [Data Widgets Module](https://marketplace.mendix.com/link/component/116540) in the Mendix Marketplace.

 To automatically convert a data grid widget to a data grid 2, right-click the widget (or the error message) and select **Convert to Data Grid 2**.